 Professor, director of the WIRE institute and member of supervisory boards

 After many years of university teaching in German and English in the fields of commercial and corporate law, venture capital and business law, I accepted a professorship in business law at the private Nordakademie University of Applied Sciences in 2016.
 There I am also Director of the Institute for Applied Business Law.
-I was also appointed Faculty Member of the Institute of Mergers, Acquisitions and Alliances in Vienna in 2018 and Senior Visiting Scholar at the University of California, Berkeley (Grantee of the Fulbright Commission) in 2019.
-I am also active as a member of supervisory boards.
+From 2017 to 2021 I was parallel working as an Of Counsel at Eversheds Sutherland.
+I have been appointed Faculty Member of the Institute of Mergers, Acquisitions and Alliances in Vienna in 2018 and Senior Visiting Scholar at the University of California, Berkeley (Grantee of the Fulbright Commission) in 2019.
+In the year 2021 I founded my law firm and work parallel as advisory board member.
+In 2022, I moved the Institute to the University HSBA Hamburg School of Business Administration.

 Social commitment and family

 In my spare time, I am involved in church and social institutions.
-I am a mentor of the Deutschlandstiftung Integration, an honorary knight of the Order of St John, a member of the board of trustees of the Ernst Ludwig Kirchner Society and an honorary board member of the Nordakademie Foundation.
+I am a mentor of the Deutschlandstiftung Integration, an honorary knight of the Order of St John, and a member of the board of trustees of the Ernst Ludwig Kirchner Society.
+He is also a reserve officer in the German Armed Forces (Lieutenant Colonel).
 In 2012 I received the White & Case Pro Bono Award and in 2019 the Fulbright Certificate of Excellence.

 I live with my wife and our daughters in Hamburg.